rewbot/justware-api-intro/README.md

 #### 1. Initialize the Client
 > Run `git checkout initialize-client` to complete this step

 To start you will need to initialize the JustWare API client.
 Go to `Program.cs` and find the method `GetClient()`.
-Add the following lines to that methd:
+Add the following lines to that method:

 ```csharp
 JustWareApiClient client = new JustWareApiClient();